 Executing the plan

-The project sponsor and key participants should work within the parameters of what is possible with the acceptance that the transformation can take several months or even 2-3 years.
-They should guard against losing sight of the journey or motivation halfway.
+The project sponsor and key participants should work within the parameters of what is possible with the acceptance that the transformation will likely take several months or even 2-3 years.
+They should guard against losing sight of the vision, or losing motivation, halfway through the journey.
 As challenges are inevitable as the transformation progresses, project stakeholders must also be prepared to flex and adapt as needed.

 Modifying the detailed plan as the demands change